Cities and counties are two primary forms of local government in the United States.

 COUNTY

-Definition: A county is a larger region that may encompass multiple cities, towns, or rural areas, providing regional governance and services.
+Definition: A county is a larger region that may encompass multiple cities, towns, or rural areas, providing regional governance and services that individual cities may lack the resources to manage effectively.

 Oversight: Governed by a board of county commissioners or supervisors, who make decisions collectively on county-wide matters.
 The size of a board varies from county to county, but typically is between 3-5 members.
 Some very large counties can have more than 5 members on their board of commissioners.